Libs1/SoftwareControlledDrone.github.io/README.md

 ### 1.2 Scope

-The Software Controlled Drone project will be capable of controlling the Eachine H8 mini quadcopter drone.
-The android application will have the capability of controlling drone, and allowing the users to view their drone’s flight information such as the duration of the flight and as well as the date of which the drone has been flown.
+The Software Controlled Drone project will be able to control the Eachine H8 mini quadcopter drone.
+The android application will have the capability of controlling drone remotely by using two virtual analog sticks in the controller activity and allowing the users to view their drone’s flight information such as the duration of the flight and as well as the date of which the drone has been flown.
 The database will contain the user’s information such as their first and last name, username and password.
 The database will also store information of the drone’s flight information that will be displayed to the user.
 The web interface will allow users to review their drone’s flight information.